odradev/odradev.github.io/docusaurus/docs/tutorials/ownable.md

 * **L7,L31** - `ensure_ownership()` reads the current owner and reverts if it does not match the input `Address`.
 Also, we need to update our `Error` enum by adding a new variant `NotOwner`.
 * **L11** - The function defined above can be reused in the `change_ownership()` implementation.
 We pass to it the current caller, using the `ContractEnv::caller()` function.
 Then we update the state and emit `OwnershipChanged`.
 * **L21,L33** - Lastly, a getter function.
-As the `Variable::get()` function returns an `Option`, we need to handle a possible error.
+As the `Var::get()` function returns an `Option`, we need to handle a possible error.
 If someone calls the getter on an uninitialized module, it should revert with a new `Error` variant `OwnerIsNotInitialized`.

 ### Test